Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 Ask us to run this course for your organisation.
 Contact us to discuss your requirements, ideas, and attendees.

-Human rights and older people
+Human rights and older people - An introduction

 Purpose

-People working with older people need to understand how to uphold the human rights of older people.
-In this workshop, you will explore what is meant by human rights and what this means for how you support and empower older people and their allies.
+In this workshop, you will explore what human rights mean and what this means for your work with older people and their allies.

 Course Outline